Cryoglobulinemia is a disease caused by an abundance of a protein called cryoglobulin in the blood.

 - Plasmapheresis, which filters out the clumps of cryoglobulins and helps prevent blocked arteries and organ damage.

-- Newer biologic medications, such as rituximab (Rituxan), which is an artificial antibody that can prevent the protein forming clumps.
+- Newer biologic medications, such as rituximab (Rituxan), which is an artificial antibody that can prevent the protein forming

 In cases of secondary cryoglobulinemia, treatment involves correcting the underlying condition.
 When the underlying cause is treated, the symptoms of cryoglobulinemia should improve as well.

 If a doctor determines that the cryoglobulinemia is caused by hepatitis C, the treatment will center on antiviral medication and the person will likely be referred to a liver specialist.
-Pegylated interferon alfa and a combination of sofosbuvir and ribavirin have shown success in treating cryoglobulinemia and its complications associated with hepatitis C.
+Pegylated interferon alfa and a combination of sofosbuvir and ribavirin have

 The outlook for people with cryoglobulinemia varies depending on the severity of their symptoms, the extent of any damage done, and what underlying causes might be present.
 For the mildest cases, no treatment may be necessary.